siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 [2019-07-12 07:17:22,219]  INFO {io.siddhi.core.stream.output.sink.LogSink} - LOGGER : Event{timestamp=1562915842182, data=[dryer, 60000], isExpired=false}
 ```

-## Deploy and run Siddhi App using configmaps
+## Deploy and run Siddhi App using config maps

-Siddhi operator allows you to deploy Siddhi app configurations via configmaps instead of just adding them inline.
-Through this you can also run multiple Siddhi Apps in a single SiddhiProcess.
+Siddhi operator allows you to deploy Siddhi app configurations via config maps instead of just adding them inline.
+Through this, you can also run multiple Siddhi Apps in a single SiddhiProcess.

-This can be done by passing the configmaps containing Siddhi app files to the SiddhiProcess's apps configuration as follows.
+This can be done by passing the config maps containing Siddhi app files to the SiddhiProcess's apps configuration as follows.

 ```yaml
 apps: